entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 # Entando Customer Portal
 ## Overview
-The Entando Customer Portal enables an organization to quickly provide a modern, self-service customer-facing application for management of subscriptions.
+The Entando Customer Portal enables an organization to quickly provide a modern, self-service customer-facing application for managing subscriptions.
 It includes a lightweight integration to Jira Service Management for access to service tickets and a role based access control (RBAC) design for granting users varying levels of access.

 Key Features: